-The Company grants credit to customers within the United States of America and to a limited number of international customers, and does not require collateral.
-Sales to other international customers are secured by advance payments, letters of credit, or cash against documents.
+The Company grants credit to customers within the United States of America and to a limited number of international customers and does not require collateral.
 The Company's ability to collect receivables is affected by economic fluctuations in the geographic areas and industries served by the Company.
-Reserves for uncollectible amounts, totaling approximately \$3,100 as of September 30, 2008, are provided based on past experience and a specific analysis of the accounts which management believes are sufficient.
+Reserves for uncollectible amounts, totaling approximately \$3,100 as of December 31, 2008, are provided based on past experience and a specific analysis of the accounts which management believes are sufficient.
 Although the Company expects to collect amounts due, actual collections may differ from the estimated amounts.

 The Company has foreign sales primarily in Europe and Canada.
 Foreign sales are primarily under exclusive distribution agreements with international distributors.
-During the six month periods ended September 30, 2008 and 2007, the Company had foreign sales of approximately \$6,500 and \$2,000, respectively, which constituted approximately 33% and 6%, respectively, of net sales.
+During the nine month periods ended December 31, 2008 and 2007, the Company had foreign sales of approximately \$6,500 and \$3,500, respectively, which constituted approximately 23% and 7%, respectively, of net sales.